 The channel-in and channel-out registers are two-byte registers that transfer data between I/O devices and the channel data buffer.
 They are on 01AA1D2 and E2, one byte per card.
 Byte 0 (the even byte) of these registers is on the the even array card of the CDB.
 Byte 1 (the odd byte) is on the odd array card of the CDB.
 Data enters the channel-in register through the interface controller and is written into the CDB.
-Data enters the channel-in the cDB.
-Data enters the channel-in the the controller and is transferred to the interface controller.
+Data enters the cDB and is transferred to the interface controller.